hagrin/sports/network-building.md

 - List of Online Sportsbooks - (to be published later)
 - List of Brick & Mortar locations - n/a
 - List of Cash & Counter locations -
+    - https://sportsbook.draftkings.com/retailsportsbook - DK retail sportsbook locations
     - https://support.fanduel.com/s/article/Cash-at-Counter

+Once you have a comprehensive idea of all the physical and digital locations you need access to successfully build out a full coverage network, you then need to tackle the following problems -
+- Staffing & Vetting
+- Financing
+- Reconciliation
+- Communications
+- OpSec
+- KPIs / Telemetry

+## Staffing & Vetting

+Make no mistake - the sports betting landscape is a cesspool.
+Anyone who says different cannot be trusted to be able to give you an accurate interpretation about the world around them.